 Practice In Front of The Mirror

 Mirrors are always our good and faithful friends.
 They convey an ideal picture of whom we are with minimal distortion.
 Mirrors are reliable and genuine.
 To become a better orator, at some point in time, you have to speak publicly.
 Friends and relatives can be helpful.
-Eventually, you might wear them after a series of presentation.
+Eventually, you might wear them after a series of presentations.

 They lose their interest and objectivity in correcting you.
 Mirrors will never get bored.
-It is ever present to show your appearance without being subjective.
+It is ever-present to show your appearance without being subjective.
 Mirrors will give you an idea of how you look like.
 The mirrors are accessible.
 Practicing in front of a mirror does not a replay.
 It is simple and practical.